percona/everest-doc/docs/release-notes/Percona-Everest-0.10.0-(2024-05-03).md

 ## Bugs fixed

 - [EVEREST-385](https://perconadev.atlassian.net/browse/EVEREST-385) - Previously, there was an issue where the backup and pods associated with a database cluster were not being deleted when the cluster itself was deleted.
-This has now been fixed.
+The issue has been resolved now.

 - [EVEREST-846](https://perconadev.atlassian.net/browse/EVEREST-846) - Fixed an issue where the new database contained the backups of the old database with the same name.

-- [EVEREST-921](https://perconadev.atlassian.net/browse/EVEREST-921) - Fixed an issue where login did not work immediately after logging out.
+- [EVEREST-921](https://perconadev.atlassian.net/browse/EVEREST-921) - We have resolved an issue that prevented users from logging in immediately after logging out.

 - [EVEREST-947](https://perconadev.atlassian.net/browse/EVEREST-947) - While attempting to uninstall Percona Everest, the process failed.
 The issue has now been resolved.